tnebooks/12th-biology/content.en/zoology/applications-of-biotechnology/_index.md

 pathogenic organisms (bacteria or viruses) that are made nonpathogenic and are used as vaccines.
 It is now possible to genetically engineer the organisms (bacteria or viruses) and use them as live vaccines and such vaccines are referred to as attenuated recombinant vaccines.

-XII Std Zoology Chapter 10 EM.indd 159 18/12/2021 15:04:58

 160Applications of Biotechnology

-antigenic molecules which are displayed on its surfaces.
-This would evoke an antibody response to the free floating antigen secreted by the cells.
-The DNA vaccine cannot cause the disease as it contains only copies of a few of its genes.
-DNA vaccines are relatively easy and inexpensive to design and produce.

-Vaccines produced by these new techniques have definite advantages like producing target proteins, long lasting immunity and trigger immune response only against specific pathogens with less toxic effects.

-Recombinant hepatitis B vaccine is a subunit vaccine.
-It is produced by combining Hb (Hepatitis B Virus) antigen producing gene in a plasmid DNA obtained from a bacteria.
-The resultant recombinant DNA is cloned in the yeast, _Saccharomyces cerevisiae_ **(Fig. 10.2)**.

 Edible vaccines are prepared by molecular pharming using the science of genetic engineering.
 Selected genes are introduced into plants and the transgenic plants are induced to manufacture the encoded protein.
 Edible vaccines are mucosal targeted vaccines which cause stimulation of both systemic and mucosal immune response.
 At present edible vaccines are produced for human and animal diseases like measles, cholera, foot and mouth disease and hepatitis.